LRDPRDX/CAEN-WaveDump-Binary-Parser/README.md

 Report bugs or suggest to paradox1859@gmail.com

 # TODO's
-- [ ] Add user-independent algorithm to calculate the baseline
+- [ ] Add a user-independent algorithm to calculate the baseline
 - [ ] Create a class to draw waveforms
 - [ ] Add a real example of using `CaenTreeCreator`